 Remove the parchment (and rice treats) from the pan.
 Cut the rice treats into squares.

 Keep the bars refrigerated in an air-tight container.

 *Natural Peanut Butter Note: I use the freshly-ground peanut butter from the store.
 This peanut butter is made with only two ingredients: peanuts and salt.
 Look for a natural peanut butter with only one or two ingredients, or make your own.
 I think almond butter or a sunbutter (for a nut-free version) could also be used in this recipe; however, I haven’t tried making this swap yet.

-Dairy-Free Note: If you’re a dairy-free family, I think you could probably swap out the butter for coconut oil or ghee; however, I haven’t tried making this swap yet.
+Butter Alternative: If you’re a dairy-free family, I think you could probably swap out the butter for coconut oil or ghee; however, I haven’t tried making this swap yet.
+Ghee isn’t dairy-free, but many folks who can’t do dairy (butter) are okay with ghee since the milk solids are removed.
 The coconut oil will probably result in an intense, coconut-flavored treat.

 PS: The brand of Rice Crispy Treats that many of us grew up enjoying is actually spelled differently than how I spell the name in the post.
 That brand is also a trademarked name, so I’m sticking with a modified spelling here for a modified, real food recipe ;).